a-b-street/abstreet/docs/articles/rust/article.md

 Graphics:

 - `game`: the GUI and main gameplay
-- `ezgui`: an immediate-mode GUI library
+- `ezgui`: a GUI and 2D rendering library built on glium

 Common utilities: